12 Best medium format cameras: (2023 Guide & Reviews)

 This camera’s white balance modes have preset and auto modes.

-The camera can make a video in full HD with very fluid and eye-pleasing quality at 24-30 frame rates per second.
+The camera can make a video in full HD with fluid and eye-pleasing quality at 24-30 frame rates per second.

 Why is this camera the best?